Siege of Tripoli: The siege

 The next year, the Franks gathered in force outside Tripoli, led by Baldwin I of Jerusalem, Baldwin II of Edessa, Tancred, regent of Antioch, William-Jordan, and Raymond IV's eldest son Bertrand of Toulouse, who had recently arrived with fresh Genoan, Pisan and Provençal troops.
 Tripoli waited in vain for reinforcements from Egypt.

 A compromise decided in the course of a dispute beneath the walls of the city, and arbitrated by Baldwin of Jerusalem, allowed the city to be captured: the County of Tripoli would be divided between the two claimants, William-Jordan, as a vassal of the Principality of Antioch, and Bertrand, as a vassal of Jerusalem.

 The city crumbled on July 12, and was sacked by the crusaders.
 One hundred thousand volumes of the Dar-em-Ilm library were deemed "impious" and burned.
 The Egyptian fleet arrived eight hours too late.
-Most of the inhabitants were enslaved, the others were deprived of their possessions and expelled.
+Many of the inhabitants were enslaved, the others were deprived of their possessions and expelled.
 Bertrand, Raymond IV's illegitimate son, had William-Jordan assassinated in 1110 and claimed two-thirds of the city for himself, with the other third falling to the Genoans.
 Thus Tripoli became a crusader state; the rest of the Mediterranean coast had already fallen to the crusaders or would pass to them within the next few years, with the capture of Sidon in 1110 and Tyre in 1124.